Antimicrob Agents Chemother. 2021 Jan 20;65(2):e01194-20. doi: 10.1128/AAC.01194-20. Print 2021 Jan 20.

-Cefiderocol is a siderophore cephalosporin with potent antibacterial activity against a broad range of Gram-negative pathogens, including multi-drug resistant strains.
+Cefiderocol is a siderophore cephalosporin with potent antibacterial activity against a broad range of Gram-negative pathogens, including multidrug-resistant strains.
 Siderophore antibiotics bind ferric iron and utilize iron transporters to cross the cell membrane.
 In the biofilm setting, where antibiotic resistance is high but iron scavenging is important, cefiderocol may have advantageous antimicrobial properties.
-In this study, we compared the antimicrobial activity of cefiderocol to seven commonly used antibiotics in well-characterized multi-drug resistant pathogens, then determined their efficacy in the biofilm setting.
-MIC90 values were consistently lower for cefiderocol in all strains tested compared to other antibiotics (ceftolozane-tazobactam, ceftazidime-avibactam, ceftazidime, piperacillin-tazobactam, imipenem, tobramycin, clarithromycin).
-Cefiderocol treatment displayed a superior reduction in Pseudomonas aeruginosa biofilm (93%, p<0.0001) compared to other antibiotics (49-82%).
-Cefiderocol was generally as effective or superior in reducing biofilm in other pathogens depending on the pathogen-antibiotic combination.
-There was a trend towards greater biofilm reduction when the antibiotic dose was increased or with increased frequency of antibiotic treatment.
+In this study, we compared the antimicrobial activity of cefiderocol to that of seven commonly used antibiotics in well-characterized multidrug-resistant pathogens and then determined their efficacy in the biofilm setting.
+MIC90 values for cefiderocol were consistently lower than those of other antibiotics (ceftolozane-tazobactam, ceftazidime-avibactam, ceftazidime, piperacillin-tazobactam, imipenem, and tobramycin) in all strains tested.
+Cefiderocol treatment displayed a reduction in the levels of Pseudomonas aeruginosa biofilm (93%, P < 0.0001) superior to that seen with the other antibiotics (49% to 82%).
+Cefiderocol was generally as effective as or superior to the other antibiotics, depending on the pathogen-antibiotic combination, in reducing biofilm in other pathogens.
+There was a trend toward greater biofilm reduction seen with increased antibiotic dose or with increased frequency of antibiotic treatment.
 We conclude that cefiderocol effectively reduces biofilm and is a potent inhibitor of planktonic growth across a range of Gram-negative medically important pathogens.